Harrywg/group-5-frontend/README.md

 #### Description

-`api.js` contains functions for making HTTP requests to the backend server of your mobile application.
+`api.js` contains functions for making HTTP requests to the backend server of our mobile application.
 It uses the Axios library to simplify network requests and manage the base URL for the API.

 #### Functions